 photo reconnaissance over Attu confirms it is abandonment by the enemy;

-a US Navy (USN) PBY escorted by 2 P-38s lands off Amchitka with a scouting
+a U. S. Navy (USN) PBY escorted by two P-38s lands off Amchitka with a scouting

 party which determines that the is unsuited as an airfield; the P-38s